craigsteffen/UnifyFS/docs/overview.rst

 daemon.

 This is a new paragraph.
-We will see if lines that are created with the GUI editor will have trailing white space problems.
+We will see if lines that are created with the GUI editor will have trailing white space problems.  blah.

 ---------------------------
 High Level Design